Focusing on the "Best Interests" of the Child

 What Factors Determine the Child's "Best Interest"?

-Although the "best interest" standard can be hard to define in some situations, some factors are common in "best interest" analyses in most custody situations:
+Although the "best interest" standard can be hard to define in some situations, some factors are common in this analysis in most custody situations:

-Support and opportunity for interaction with members of extended family of either parent;
+- Support and opportunity for interaction with members of extended family of either parent such as grandparents;

-Evidence of parental drug, alcohol or sex abuse.
+- Evidence of parental drug, alcohol or child/sex abuse.